 Is it okay not to test my water regularly?

-Can testing too often cause confusion?
+Can testing too often create confusion?

 What’s the best reason to test my water?